 Get your free food list

-Combining our understanding of the insulin response to food with nutrient density we have developed a range of printable pdf food lists to help you optimise your diet to achieve your goals that you can access for free here.
+Combining our understanding of the insulin response to food with nutrient density we have developed a range of free food lists to help you optimise your diet to achieve your goals that you can access here.

 Finally, to help people make sense of the food insulin index and find the right balance between stabilising insulin and blood sugars, we have created a series of recipe books optimised for a range of goals.

 If you are managing diabetes, but are not looking to lose weight, then the Low Carb and Blood Sugar Recipe Book will help to keep your blood sugar and insulin levels stable while proving plenty of nutrients.